nasarudinrazali/SeleniumWebAutomationE2E/README.md

 **To run the E2E test:**

-Precondition: Java and Maven is installed in your system.
+Precondition: Java and Maven have been installed in your system.

 1)Download project